HERMANUS GUEST HOUSE

-The Auberge Burgundy Guest House, which is set above the picturesque Old Harbour, in the historic heart of Hermanus (the hub of the famous Whale Coast) is a charming Provencal style establishment with fragrant courtyards and stone terraces.
+Our Hermanus Guest House the Auberge Burgundy is a charming Provencal style establishment with fragrant courtyards and stone terraces.
+It is set above the picturesque Old Harbour in the historic heart of Hermanus (the hub of the famous Whale Coast).

-The traveller’s love affair with Hermanus began well over a century ago.
-The magnificent scenery and perfect setting between mountains and sea, and the many opportunities for recreation and relaxation continue to attract visitors today.
+The traveler’s love affair with Hermanus began well over a century ago.
+Visitors continue to visit our charming town down to this day, due to the magnificent scenery and perfect setting between mountains and sea.
+They also enjoy the many opportunities for recreation and relaxation found in Hermanus.

-The Auberge Burgundy Guest House offers comfortable accommodation and friendly service and is surrounded by restaurants, the craft market, boutiques, art galleries and quaint shopping malls.
-It has the salt sea air of one of the world’s most magnificent eco-destinations in the world – the cool blue sea of Walker Bay is within 50 m of our front door.
+The Auberge Burgundy Guest House offers comfortable accommodation and friendly service.
+It is surrounded by restaurants, craft markets, boutiques, art galleries and quaint shopping malls.
+It has the salt sea air of one of the world’s most magnificent eco-destinations in the world.
+The cool blue sea of Walker Bay is just 50m from our door step.

-Book with us today and experience Provence style accommodation in Hermanus while enjoying the sights and sounds that surrounds the Old Harbour.
+Book with us today and experience Provence style accommodation in Hermanus, while enjoying the sights and sounds that surrounds the Old Harbour.
 Click through our gallery or visit our Rooms & Rates for more information on what accommodation is on offer.
 Contact our reservations on 0283131201 or email@example.com.
 Or book directly by clicking here.

 The original house of Professor Gonin, who was in fact a professor of French, is now our reception and lounge.
-The construction of the main house and garden rooms began in 1995 and on 16 December 1996 the Auberge Burgundy opened its doors for business.
-Two years after the guesthouse was fully operational, the pool area was added – another renovation of what used to be a shop with a flat as well as a jewelers workshop.
+The construction of the main house and garden rooms began in 1995.
+Finally on the 16th of December 1996, the Auberge Burgundy opened its doors for business in Hermanus.
+Two years after the guesthouse was fully operational, the pool area was added.
+This was another renovation of what used to be a shop with a flat, as well as a jewelers workshop.